ACT Study Guide

 ACT Test Study Guide Writing ACT Essay Study Guide

-A quick note: The ACT essay is optional, but some colleges require it for admission.
+A quick note: The ACT essay is optional, but a few colleges require it for admission or for scholarships.
 So check the admissions requirements of the schools you’re applying to.
-And, if you don’t yet know where you’re applying, it’s a good idea to sign up for the essay.

 A lot of students balk at preparing for the ACT Writing test (otherwise known as “the essay”).
 These students often get stellar grades in their English classes, so you’d think they’d embrace this section.
 Instead, they think that their great English class essays will translate to a great ACT essay score.